 Where can I learn more about CRTC expectations?

-There are many ways – visit us, talk to current students or teachers, or read our Compass Handbook.
+There are many ways – visit us, talk to current students or teachers, or read through our brochure.

 Why does CRTC use the word “programs” and not courses or classes?